Updated: 5 days ago

-When the monkey sticks his hand into the hole and grabs a handful of rice he can't get it out, since he refuses to let go of the rice held in his clenched fist.
+It’s been said that the best way to catch a monkey is to take a gourd, cut a small hole in it, fill it with some rice, tie it down securely, and wait for a monkey to come along.
+When the monkey sticks his hand into the hole and grabs a handful of rice, he can't get it out since he refuses to let go of the rice held in his clenched fist.

-The other day, I was talking with a good friend about this very thing.
+The other day, I talked with a good friend about this very thing.
 He was lamenting that he sometimes is pretty overwhelmed with his business and knows he needs to relinquish some of his responsibilities.
 In response, I asked him, How do you eat an elephant?
 Of course, the answer to that question is: You eat an elephant one bite at a time.
-And that is exactly how we should let go of those things that keep holding us back from really maximizing our living–a little bit at a time.
+And that is precisely how we should let go of those things that keep holding us back from maximizing our living–a little bit at a time.

 Trust me.
 I have many of these attitudes myself that I keep hanging on to.
 For instance, I can be very set in my ways about how to administrate our business, and it is hard for me to release control to someone else even though I know I should.
 However, when I do let go, it allows me to focus on something else that is usually a higher priority.
 Letting go also tends to produce greater results in the end.